dillydill123/inventory-setups/README.md

 * The item will now show in the bank filter and in the "Additional Filtered Items" section
 * You can remove an item from this list by right clicking and selecting "Remove from Filtered Items"

+You can also add or update items by using the search option.

 ![Additional Filtered Items](readme_images_and_gifs/additional_items_filter.gif)

 ### Exporting and Importing Setups